Top 15 Aircraft Carriers in the World

-An aircraft carrier is not a mere big vessel that is equipped to engage in warfare.
-With never-ending territorial disputes worldwide, the aircraft carrier is a symbol of prestige and power for the navies across the world.
+An aircraft carrier is not a mere big vessel equipped to engage in warfare.
+With never-ending territorial disputes worldwide, the aircraft carrier is a symbol of prestige and power for global navies.

-Currently, most of the world powers are operating or building technologically advanced aircraft carriers to safeguard their maritime rights and interests.
+Currently, most world powers are operating or building technologically advanced aircraft carriers to safeguard their maritime rights and interests.
 There are a total of 41 active aircraft carriers in operation by thirteen navies across the world.

-While the US Navy has the most number of -eleven -aircraft carriers in service, the navies of China and the UK operate two aircraft carriers, and India France, Russia, and Italy currently operate a single aircraft carrier each (However, India is ready to launch its homemade aircraft carrier in 2022).
+While the US Navy has the most number of -eleven -aircraft carriers in service, the navies of China and the UK operate two aircraft carriers, and India, France, Russia, and Italy currently operate a single aircraft carrier each (However, India is ready to launch its homemade aircraft carrier in 2022).

 In addition, counties such as Japan (4), France (3), Australia (2), Egypt (2), Brazil (1), South Korea (1), and Thailand (1) operate a total of fourteen small carriers that are capable of only carrying helicopters.

-1. Gerald R Ford Class, US
+1. USS Gerald R Ford Class (CVN-78)

 2. Nimitz Class, USA